Matars/Game-Engine/OpenGL/Engine/README.md

 This is a simple OpenGL game engine built in Python.
 It provides basic functionality for creating 3D objects and rendering them in a scene.

+## Movement

+use wasd for movement and arrow keys for direction movement

 ## Features

 - Basic 3D object creation